NeoGames4/Coolopoly/README.md

 Coolopoly is a board game similar to the classic [Monopoly game](https://en.wikipedia.org/wiki/Monopoly_(game)).

+This program was written for a programming competition and is therefore provisional in some places.
+(See below.)

 ## How To Run The Client
 1. Download `Coolopoly.jar` from the [latest release](https://github.com/NeoGames4/Coolopoly/releases).
 2. Open your shell and run the client using `java -jar [path to Coolopoly.jar]`.